Daniel J. Kane, PH.D.

 In 2008, she started her own company, Gyrasol Technologies, where she was the CSO and developed lysate activity based assays before she joined Mesa Photonics.

-KEITH WERNSING, MS.
+KEITH WERNSING, PH.D.

 Mr. Wernsing joined Mesa Photonics in 2020 as a Senior Research Scientist.
 His areas of expertise include nonlinear ultrafast fiber lasers, multiphoton microscopy, and pump-probe spectroscopy.